SchwabischesBauernbrot/KoboldAI-Client-Wiki/Sampling-and-Repetition-Penalty.md

 <p align="center"><img src="https://math.vercel.app/?color=gray&from=H=-\sum_{p\in\vec{x}}p\ln%20p"></p>

 12. <a name="typical-sampling-sorting">[&#8593;](#_typical-sampling-sorting)</a> Sort in ascending order of ![](https://math.vercel.app/?color=gray&from=\left|H%2B\ln%20p\right|) where p is the probability of the token.

+13. <a name="repetition_penalty_multiplication">[&#8593;](#_repetition_penalty_multiplication)</a> The original algorithm from the paper divided logits for tokens that have appeared in the story by the repetition penalty value regardless of whether the logit is positive or negative.
+That would result in the negative logit tokens increasing in probability, which is counter to the point of repetition penalty, hence this modified algorithm that we and others use.

+14. <a name="repetition-penalty-input">[&#8593;](#_repetition-penalty-input)</a> By "appeared in the story", we mean tokens that have appeared in the input to the model.
+So if KoboldAI is in the middle of generating 80 tokens and the model has generated 40 of them so far, those 40 tokens are included in the "story".